-The EC Monitor/Controller may be used as a simple monitor or may have two solenoid valves or peristaltic pumps added to turn it into a complete dosing control system.
+The pH Monitor/Controller may be used as a simple monitor or may have solenoid valves or peristaltic pumps added to turn it into a complete control system capable of both raising or lowering pH.

 Fail safe dosing

 Dosing may be inhibited if any of the following is detected.